 Bronco Billy (George Dog) – 45 ft. for Novice Divers

 An excellent 2nd dive of a two-tank trip or afternoon dive, this dive site is named after the surge that runs through the site occasionally in the winter months (and can sometimes make the site un-diveable).
-An archway leads to a shallow canyon through the reef; on the other side of the canyon the reef curves around to create an ampitheater effect with soft and pillar corals in the center.
-A couple of grottos up against the edge of the island along with the overhung lip of the the reef ‘amphitheater’ provide numerous areas to look for reef fish, lobster and eels.
+An archway leads to a shallow canyon through the reef; on the other side, the reef curves around to create an amphitheater effect with soft and pillar corals in the center.
+A couple of grottos up against the edge of the island and the overhung lip of the reef ‘amphitheater’ provide numerous areas to look for reef fish, lobster, and eels.

 Dolphin Rocks (George Dog) – 50 ft. for Novice Divers

 Exposed to the swells on the North side of George Dog, this site is only available on calm days.
 Divers are rewarded with a tour around the wash rocks which are undercut with ledges on the West side and canyons on the East side.
 Right underneath the boat is a 50ft wide, 20 ft deep hole in the reef which opens out on one side with a double archway making an interesting start to the tour.
 This dive is best done in the summer months when the wash rocks attract bait fish which in turn bring in barracuda, mackerel, bonito, and large tarpon.

 Wall To Wall (West Dog) – 75 ft. for Intermediate / Advanced Divers